 A Link to the Past is the first game to hint at Ganon's human form, though he does not appear in the game in this guise.
 The game's English language manual states that as a human, his full name is Ganondorf Dragmire.
 A thief seeking the Triforce, he finds a way into the Sacred Realm and claims it.
 However, the power of the Triforce transforms him into the monstrous Ganon.
 With the Triforce in his possession, the Sacred Realm falls into ruin and becomes the Dark World.

 The Legend of Zelda: Ocarina of Time

 The man known as Ganondorf first appears in Ocarina of Time.
-Again a powerful thief, he enacts plans to obtains the Triforce for himself.
+He is the King of the tribe of thieves known as the Gerudo, although he is the only male born in one hundred years among them.
+He swears allegiance to the King of Hyrule in a plan to deceive the Royal Family and steal the Triforce.
 In the course of attempting stop him, Link gathers what he needs to claim the Master Sword from the pedestal in the Temple of Time.
 However, when he pulls the sword free, it is determined that he is not of age to wield the blade yet, and is held there for seven years.
 With Link in this state, the doors to the Sacred Realm remain wide open, and Ganondorf uses this opportunity to enter and steal the power of the Triforce.

 Over the next seven years, Ganondorf takes near complete control of Hyrule, and the land falls into ruin.
 When Link confronts him near the game's end, Ganondorf is defeated, but uses the power of the Triforce to become the monstrous Ganon in a final attempt at victory.
 This last-ditch effort is thwarted, and Ganon is killed.